 The weight of the bumpers, according to Brocklehurst, put the GT into a heavier class of car than the roadster despite the fact that it was only about 50 lbs. heavier, which he later said meant having to do even more work to make it emissions compliant.
 That might be true, but the GT was also an old product and BL had invested a huge amount of time and money in the TR-7, which was about to come online.
 It came only as a coupe, and the company was eager to ease it’s introduction.

 The MGB/GT was thus dropped from North America at the end of calendar year 1974, though sales of late deliveries continued into the early spring.
 1975 MGBs were fitted with a new carburetor – a single Zenith-Stromberg CD175, which made it clean but not as powerful as before.
 There were more changes, too, mostly small mechanical tweaks.

 How to tell the ‘74.5 from a later car at a distance?
 The ones built in 1974 have a red MG log on the front bumper, while later cars have a black logo.

 At home, the MGB/GT was still on sale and soon got a special edition, the 1976 Jubilee.
-The GT’s V8 variation, never offered in the USA, was built into 1976.
-Like the roadster, there additional modifications over the rest of its life – a new dashboard, new seats, and a chunky front anti-roll bar from 1977, and an LE edition in 1980 in different colors than the roadster.
+The GT’s V8 variation, never offered in the USA, was built until 1976.
+Like the roadster, there were additional modifications over the rest of its life: a new dashboard, new seats, a chunky front anti-roll bar from 1977, and an LE edition in 1980 in different colors than the roadster.
 Unlike American models which seemed to rarely be equipped with overdrive, UK buyers in this late era seem to have chosen it almost every time.